 The development of 3G services in the early years of the 21st century was a major step forward both in terms of reliability and UK coverage for voice calls and text messaging, as well as providing far more rapid access to the internet due to its capability of carrying larger amounts of data.

-It is also possible to use mobile broadband through 3G on other devices, such as laptop computers, by using a small pencil-sized device known as a dongle, which simply slots into one of the USB ports on the side of the PC to give access on the move.
-These can also be bought on a monthly or pay as you go basis from all operators, including the 3 store.
+As well as providing connectivity to phones, it is also possible to use mobile broadband through 3G on other devices, such as laptop computers, by using a small pencil-sized device known as a dongle, which simply slots into one of the USB ports on the side of the PC to give access on the move.
+These can also be bought on a monthly or pay as you go basis from all major operators, including the Three store.

-Whilst 3G is quite effective when it comes to giving users mobile access to the internet, and is a vast improvement over the previous 2G technology, it is still far from perfect.
-Download speeds can sometimes be slower than expected with the signal strength very variable depending on your device, whether you’re inside or outside and how far from a tower you are.
+Whilst 3G is a vast improvement over the previous 2G technology, it is still far from perfect.
+Download speeds are typically slow and the signal strength can be very variable depending on your device, whether you’re inside or outside and how far from a tower you are.

 Coverage across the UK is also still not 100%, so it is not uncommon to have coverage fade in and out as you move around, though that tends to only happen in rural areas these days.

-However, the technology continues to develop rapidly, with phone operators continuing to provide phones with faster processors, and mobile operators also upgrading their networks.
+However, mobile technology continues to develop rapidly, with phone makers continuing to provide phones with faster processors, and mobile operators also upgrading their networks.

 Something known as High Speed Packet Access (HSPA – also sometimes termed 3.5G) has also helped to improve network speeds.
-Three’s ‘Ultrafast’ service is an example of this and offers theoretical download speeds of up to 42Mbps, while real world speeds tend to be around 6Mbps, which is still around twice as fast as standard 3G.
-We’ve also now seen mobile networks roll out 4G, which is the fourth generation of mobile technology and is faster still.
+Three’s ‘Ultrafast’ service was an example of this, offering theoretical download speeds of up to 42Mbps, while real world speeds tended to be around 7.9Mbps, which is still around twice as fast as standard 3G.